-Inequalities Metrics
+Inequalities Metric

 Sport England have launched the Inequalities Metric, to tackle inequalities in sport and physical activity participation.